nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 When editing tags/headers, the existing tags/headers of the endpoint will be removed. <br>
 i.e adding of tags/headers is not cumulative.<br>
 You may remove all the endpoint’s tags by typing `-t` without specifying any tags after it.
-Similarly, you may remove all the endpoint's headers by typing `-h` without specifying any headers after it.
+Similarly, you may remove all the endpoint's headers by typing `-h` without specifying any headers after it.<br>
 For example: `edit 1 -t` will remove all existing tags for the first endpoint in the API endpoint list.
 </div>